Christmas Traditions Around the World for Kids

-Learning about Christmas traditions around the world for kids builds empathy, curiosity, and cultural awareness.
+Learning about Christmas traditions around the world for kids is more than a festive geography lesson.
 It helps children:

-Children leave shoes out for St. Nicholas, who fills them with treats.
+Children leave clean shoes outside their door for St. Nicholas, who fills them with sweets and tiny treasures.

 🇲🇽 Mexico: Las Posadas

-A nine-night celebration with candlelit processions, songs, and piñatas.
+This nine-night celebration brings communities together with lanterns, songs, and festive piñatas.

-Try This: Make paper star piñatas and learn traditional songs.
+Try This: Create simple paper star piñatas and learn a traditional Posadas song.

 🇮🇹 Italy: La Befana